-Coaches: PPI-NI has recruited and trained a bank of 28 sessional coaches in Belfast and 6 in Larne.
+Coaches: PPI-NI has recruited and trained a bank of 38 sessional coaches.
 Sessional coaches form an integral part of PPI-NI's delivery capacity.
 As products of the programme they are engaged through PPI-NI's Positive Coaching framework and trained to deliver PPI-NI's community relations through sport curricula and programmes.

-Coaches Development Programme: This year the charity has supported and encouraged 26 participants that are particularly interested in becoming sessional coaches with PPI-NI to engage with its Positive Coaching framework.
+Coaches Development Programme: This year the charity has supported and encouraged 30 participants that are particularly interested in becoming sessional coaches with PPI-NI to engage with its Positive Coaching framework.
 As well as being trained in how to deliver the charity's curriculums, CDP participants are provided with the opportunity to live test and fine-tune their skills through acting as assistant coaches at PST and BIL sessions.